 Market Sector Selection Based on Principles for Identifying Value

-The 10 market sectors represented in the Shiller Barclays CAPE® US Sector Total Return Index are: Consumer Discretionary, Consumer Staples, Energy, Financials, Health Care, Industrial, Materials, Real Estate, Technology and Utilities.1
+The 11 market sectors represented in the Shiller Barclays CAPE® US Sector Total Return Index are: Consumer Discretionary, Consumer Staples, Energy, Financials, Health Care, Industrial, Materials, Real Estate, Information Technology, Communication Services and Utilities.1

 Identifying Value and Risk Control Helped Create Positive Long-term Returns

 Well-established principles of identifying value and risk control have historically provided positive returns that outpace the broader market.
 The graph below illustrates actual and back-tested performance of the Index.
 The Index would have provided 33% higher annualized returns than the S&P 500® Price Index with 55% less volatility.

 Hypothetical Assumptions: Represents the hypothetical growth of $100 invested in the Shiller Barclays CAPE® US Index and S&P 500® Price Index from 12/31/02 to 12/31/17.
 It is not possible to invest directly in an index.
 Ask your insurance professional for more information on the historical performance of BCA Elevate, including the impact of the strategy rider charge and any optional rider charges.
 The Index was established on 2/3/14, and any performance shown before this date is back-tested by applying the index strategy to historical financial data.
 Back-tested performance is hypothetical and provided for informational purposes only.
 Past performance is not an indicator or guarantee of future results.

 Rapid movement in the market, or volatility, can create greater potential risk to longterm returns.
 The Index attempts to reduce the impact of short-term volatility in the equity market sectors through daily re-allocations between the equity sectors selected by the Shiller Barclays CAPE® US Total Return Index and a cash account.